UP bypolls: BJP, SP accuse each other of stopping people from voting, polling sluggish in Rampur | Politics

 - India

-Polling was sluggish in Rampur Sadar with the assembly segment, earlier held by Samajwadi Party leader Azam Khan, registering around 31.22 per cent turnout in the by-election till 5 pm on Monday.
+Polling was sluggish in Rampur Sadar with the assembly segment, earlier held by Samajwadi Party leader Azam Khan, registering around 33.94 per cent turnout in the by-election by 6 pm on Monday.

-Mainpuri parliamentary constituency, which fell vacant after the death of Samajwadi party patriarch Mulayam Singh Yadav, registered 51.89 per cent voting.
-Khatauli Assembly segment in Muzaffarnagar recorded 54.50 per cent polling.
+Mainpuri parliamentary constituency, which fell vacant after the death of Samajwadi party patriarch Mulayam Singh Yadav, registered 54.37 per cent voting.
+Khatauli Assembly segment in Muzaffarnagar recorded 56.46 per cent polling, officials said.

-Polling began at 7 am and is scheduled to end at 6 pm.
+''Voter slips were torn.
+Is this polling?
+You can assess the situation from the turnout.
+The form of democracy seen here will put the entire country to shame one day,'' said Azam Khan's wife Tazeen Fatima after casting her vote in Rampur.

+Azam Khan's name has been struck down from the voters' list after he was disqualified from the Uttar Pradesh Legislative Assembly following his conviction in a case.

 The BJP and Samajwadi Party, the two main contenders, have accused each other of disrupting the electoral process.
-Delegations of both parties met Chief Electoral Officer Ajay Kumar Shukla alleging rigging.
+Delegations of both parties met Chief Electoral Officer Ajay Kumar Shukla in Lucknow, alleging rigging.

 Samajwadi Party state president Naresh Uttam Patel and spokesperson Rajendra Chaudhary along with senior leaders, including MLA Manoj Pandey, gave a memorandum addressed to the Election Commission alleging rigging by the administration and the police in all the three bypolls.

-In the memorandum, the party also accused the administration of preventing the voters from casting their votes.
+In the memorandum, the party also accused the administration of preventing people from casting their votes.

-The Samajwadi Party, on its official Twitter handle also, alleged that the police force was being used and officials on election duty were preventing people from casting their votes, especially in Rampur.
+The Samajwadi Party, on its official Twitter handle alleged that police force was being used and officials on election duty were preventing people from casting their votes, especially in Rampur.

+At a press conference in Saifai after casting his vote in Mainpuri, Samajwadi Party chief Akhilesh Yadav accused the BJP government of misusing the official machinery.

+''What briefing did the police force get?
+They have been asked to prevent people from voting in Mainpuri.
+In Rampur also the administration prevented people from casting votes.
+All tactics are being adopted so that people did not come out,'' the Samajwadi party president alleged.

+He accused the Election Commission of turning ''a blind eye'' to the complaints. ''They are following whatever directives they get from the government,'' Yadav alleged.

-On the other hand, BJP also submitted a memorandum to the Chief Electoral Officer demanding action in the Mainpuri Lok Sabha by-election, accusing the Samajwadi Party of spreading anarchy and influencing voting.
+On the other hand, the BJP also submitted a memorandum to the Chief Electoral Officer accusing the Samajwadi Party of spreading anarchy and influencing voting in the Mainpuri Lok Sabha by-election and demanded action.

 BJP state president Bhupinder Singh Chaudhary said, ''The Samajwadi Party is making baseless allegations as it is going to taste defeat in all the three seats.''
 The party took to Twitter to allege that in some booths, ''unscrupulous elements of the Samajwadi Party'' were preventing people from casting their votes and sought the Election Commission's intervention.